 - Train & Park and Ride – Cheltenham Spa rail station the nearest station (there isn’t a racecourse station).
 It is also a 40-minute ride from Birmingham and Bristol and dedicated shuttle buses run directly from the station on race days – this is known as the Cheltenham Racecourse Park and ride.

 - Air – Surprisingly a good few race attendees choose to travel to the course by air – it’s the busiest temporary airfield in the UK!
 Helicopter arrivals are welcome on race days and over 400 arrivals are to be expected over The Festival alone.

 Hotels Near Cheltenham

 Cheltenham isn’t a large town, but there are good hotel and hospitality options, and enough to suit most budgets.
-Our recommendations include:
+Our recommendations of the best hotels in Cheltenham Gloucestershire include:

 - The Holiday Inn Express – which sits in the centre of Cheltenham and has various room-and-breakfast packages which can be booked from £30+ (if done well in advance).

 - For a more upmarket option or to make an occasion of your visit, consider Ellenborough Park (a luxury manor hotel with all possible amenities).